phragment/labnote/demo/shortcuts.rst

 Ctrl-v        this will not just paste text, but also create image files
               from clipboard data and insert a corresponding reference

+              pasting file links allows for copying files directly to notes

 Ctrl-l        focus location bar

 Ctrl-f        search in current file